dikshant1602/Basic-Chat-Application/README.md

+# Basic Chat Application

-#Dynamic Live Chat using PHP, MySQL, and AJAX
+## Dynamic Live Chat using PHP, MySQL, and AJAX

 🚀 This project helped me learn how to develop an interactive chat platform from scratch.